uk-gov-mirror/hmrc.contact-frontend/README.md

 `https://contact-frontend.public.mdtp/contact/beta-feedback/form?resubmitUrl`.
 Where *resubmitUrl* is a public facing URL to this endpoint

 In case form submission has succeeded, this endpoint returns HTTP 200 response containing identifier of the ticket that has been created.
-In such case the consuming service should redirect user to the endpoint that displays confirmation page (descripted below).
+In such case the consuming service should redirect the user to the endpoint that displays confirmation page (descripted below).

 In case form submission fails, this endpoint returns HTTP 400 response containing HTML snippet containing the form with errors higlighted.
 This snippet has to be displayed again to the user.